9dots/9dots.io-pages/OiQezr2.md

 published: true
 type: lesson
 title: Mindstorm Pinball
-blurb: "This lesson will teach students about the #Mindstorm touch sensor as well as the wait and loop #programming blocks."
+blurb: "This lesson teaches students about programming loops and event handlers for their robots.
+It starts by discussing senses and how they help humans and robots react to their environment.
+Then, students work on building a touch sensor attachment for their robots.
+Next, students figure out the behaviors required to accomplish their goals and learn about how to program those behaviors.
+Students demonstrate learning by testing their created programs in a competition called Mindstorm Pinball."
 org: 9dots
+objective:
+  - Define a programming loop
-objective: "By the end of the lesson, the student will be able to define a programming loop, explain the importance of sensors to programming a robot, and create a robot capable of running indefinitely and turning whenever it runs into a wall."
+  - Explain the importance of sensors to programming a robot
+  - Create a robot capable of running indefinitely and turning whenever it runs into a wall
 attachments:
   - path: "http://uploads.9dots.io/OiQgDvK.pdf"
     name: touchsensorbuilding.pdf